 Determining Glyph Encoding

 Determining the glyph encoding for non-tagged PDF is a complicated process..
 The basic outline for determining glyph encoding is given in Section 9.10.2, “Mapping Character Codes to Unicode Values” of the ISO 32000 document, page 292.
+This document is found on the web store of the International Standards Organization.

 Basically, conversion to Unicode can be done if the font’s characters are identified using a character set that is known to the library.
 This character identification can occur if either the font uses a standard named encoding, or the characters in the font are identified by standard character names or CIDs in a well-known collection.

 For Tagged PDF, the extraction of character information is somewhat less ambiguous.
 Section 14.8.3 of the ISO 32000 document, “Basic Layout Model” (page 581), dictates that producers of tagged PDF should provide enough information to perform the Unicode mapping using according to one of the methods given in Section 9.10.2.
+This document is found on the web store of the International Standards Organization.

 Also, Tagged PDF has information for dealing with artifacts (such as hyphens) which aids word disambiguation.